rreece/rreece.github.io/outline-of-philosophy/human-condition.md

     of philosophy and how they diverged from the thinking of Socrates. [^Pigliucci2017p224] ](img/Pigliucci-history-of-Hellonistic-schools.jpg){#fig:Pigliucci-history-of-Hellonistic-schools}

-TODO: Stoicism's influence on Christianty
+#### Stoicism's influence on Christianty

+-   Pigliucci claims Paul was influenced by Seneca and the Stoics
 -   [Neostoicism](https://en.wikipedia.org/wiki/Neostoicism)
+-   Spinoza

-TODO: Contemporary Stoicism
+#### Contemporary Stoicism

 -   Former United States Secretary of Defense
     [James Mattis](https://en.wikipedia.org/wiki/Jim_Mattis) (b.
 1950)